 The Harris Institute, Preston

 In 2015, we instigated a £5 million bid to restore a Grade-II*-listed Victorian-era landmark.
-With over a quarter-acre of floor space, we envisaged the building buzzing with arts and technical education, community events and places to gather, exhibitions, music, film and performance would be a nightly focus.
+With over a quarter-acre of floor space, we envisaged a space buzzing with education in the arts and technical crafts, community events and arts gatherings.
+Exhibitions, music, film and performance would be a nightly focus.
 Sadly. the building’s poor condition halted our work.
 Now, a broader community coalition is driving the project ahead, and we look forward to contributing our expertise.

 The Open Store